Cognitive Styles

 Some people are more reflective and others more impulsive.
 A reflective individual pauses before action, considering alternative possibilities, and potential hazardous.
 While on the other end of the spectrum, impulsive individuals may quickly jump into action without careful reflection.
 Both reflection and impulsivity have benefits and costs (Sternberg & Grigorenko, 1997).

-I see great similarities to this polarity style with Jeffery Gray’s behavioral activation and behavioral inhibition systems.
+I see great similarities to this polarity style with Jeffrey Gray’s behavioral activation and behavioral inhibition systems.
 Basically, he proposes brain activity for reward and punishment differs between people through two differentiated and independent systems.
 A person with high sensitivity to punishment is likely to be more reflective, evaluating possibilities before action.
 While a person high in sensitivity to reward is more likely to leap at perceived opportunities without considering possible risks.

 Other Types